fayadabbasi/NBA_Four_Factors/README.md

 # Findings

 I was surprised to see how my normal distributions appeared, well normal.
 The Free Throw Rate distributions exhibited a slight right skew but otherwise the distributions appeared textbook.
 I then performed a t-test for each factor.
 As stated in the thesis, my bias was that a larger variance between home and away teams existed for hustle factors, such as rebounding and turnovers.
 What the data showed was the opposite.
 Turnover percent and offensive rebounding percent had p-values of xxx and xxx, respectively.
+So despite the travel, road teams apparently get plenty of rest and are ready to play at game time.

+Perhaps equally fascinating was that the effective field goal rate *did* show a materially relevant p-value.
+Free throw rate p-value was 0.028, resulting in our rejecting our null hypothesis for it as well.
+The home team apparently does have more comfort shooting in their own arena as indicated by the field goal rate and perhaps the home team does get more free throw attempts (perhaps driven by some favorable referee calls).

+# Future Analysis

+Additional tests to perform could include:

+> what is the impact of a multi-day road trip?
+More variance or the same results?

+> how do these factors evolve over the past 10 years of NBA games?
+15 years?

+> how much do each of the four factors contribute to determining the outcome of a game?
+How has that evolved over the past 10 years?
+15 years?

+> which teams lead in each of the four factors? which teams constitute the bottom of the league for those factors?

+> visualize how shot distribution has resulted in hollowing out of the mid-range jump shot in the past 15 years.

+# Technologies demonstrated

+ - Beautiful Soup
+ - Pandas DataFrames
+ - SQL Alchemy
+ - PostgresSQL
+ - Matplotlib
+ - Seaborn

+# References

+Thanks to Joseph Gartner, Dan Rupp, Brent Goldberg, Keatra Nesbitt from Galvanize for assistance in this process.
+Thanks to the many bloggers that have written about the Four Factors, including Square2020, Savvas Tjortjoglou, and others.
+Thanks to Basketball Reference for the data.